Akaito/ZeroToBoto/_posts/2017-06-17-hello-python.md

 A function is any re-usable chunk of code, usually with a name to make it easy to call.
 Functions can take zero or more arguments, and can return zero or more results.
 Multiple results is not a common feature of many languages.  `exit` can take zero arguments, and it returns zero results.

-`print` is also a function like `exit`.
-Pre-Python 3 it cheats by being a special case that doesn't need parentheses to be called, for historical reasons.
+`print` is *sort of, almost* a function like `exit` pre-Python 3.
+For now, just think of it as a function that cheats by not needing parentheses to be called, for historical reasons.
 `"Hello, Python!"` is the single argument we passed to the <tt>[print](https://docs.python.org/2/library/functions.html?highlight=print#print)</tt> function.
 All `print` does is take all arguments it's given, render them as text, and spit them back out at us.
 Since we gave a [string](https://docs.python.org/2/library/string.html) (anything between two double-quotes, or two single-quotes), rendering that as text is completely straight-forward (it already *is* text).
 So the interpreter saw something like `call <function> one-argument <string>`.
 Fairly similar to `exit()` above, but this time with one argument.

 In fact, even the simple addition we did above is ultimately a function call with two arguments and one result.
 Being able to write it out as `2 + 2` instead of `add(2, 2)` is just a nicety that most languages support.
+Full list [here](https://docs.python.org/2/library/operator.html#mapping-operators-to-functions), if you're interested.
 Ultimately, the interpreter treats that as something like `call <function> two-arguments <number> <number> expect-one-result`.

 ---